 But that has changed.

-Thanks to compact, energy-efficient models, a cryotherapy machine for home is now becoming the smartest, lowest-investment way for entrepreneurs to launch a cryotherapy business from a private space — without the upfront cost of commercial double chambers.
+Thanks to compact, energy-efficient models, acryotherapy machine for home is now becoming the smartest, lowest-investment way for entrepreneurs to launch a cryotherapy business from a private space — without the upfront cost of commercial double chambers.

 This shift is creating a new category of small-format, high-profit wellness businesses across the UK.